chinese-quartet/docs.chinese-quartet.org/docs/tools/ossutil.md

-`ossutil` is a user friendly command line tool to uploading data to the Quartet Data Portal.
+`ossutil` is a user friendly command line tool to upload data to the Quartet Data Portal.
 It supports the following operating systems: Windows, Linux, and macOS.
 You can download and install the ossutil version that best suits your requirements.

 - Click [here](https://www.alibabacloud.com/help/doc-detail/120075.htm) to download ossutil.
 - Click [here](https://www.alibabacloud.com/help/doc-detail/50452.htm) to see more details in ossutil.